paokkerkir/EquipColor/README.md

-# EquipColor v1.01
+# EquipColor v1.02-Kronos

 An addon for World of Warcraft version 1.12 that colors unusable items red in the inventory and the bank.
 It also colors known recipes green in the inventory and the bank.

+Adapted to work properly with Kronos server.

 It can work with the default bags UI or with the following addons:
-Bagnon, Banknon, AllInOneInventory, EngInventory and SUCC-bag.
+Bagnon, Banknon, Bagshui, AllInOneInventory, EngInventory and SUCC-bag.
 Although SUCC-bag has a small bug as of now.

-Updated: July 10, 2017
+Updated: May 11, 2026